Separation of powers in Singapore: Non-Constituency members of parliament

 Non-Constituency members of parliament (NCMPs) were introduced into Parliament for the purpose of ensuring "the representation in Parliament of a minimum number of Members from a political party or parties not forming the Government".
-The number of NCMPs in Parliament is nine less the number of opposition MPs elected at a general election.
+The number of NCMPs in Parliament is 12 subtracted by the number of Opposition Members of Parliament elected at a general election.

 Marking a departure from the Westminster model, the NCMP scheme was conceived to introduce alternative political voices in Parliament.
 According to Deputy Prime Minister Wong Kan Seng, the presence of a parliamentary minority would help younger MPs gain experience in debate, ensure transparency of Parliamentary proceedings and "dispel any suspicions of cover-ups", as well as give the opposition a forum to put forth their agenda.
 NCMPs enjoy the same privileges and immunities as elected Members, but they cannot vote on a bill to amend the Constitution; a supply, supplementary or final supply bill; a money bill, a vote of no confidence in the Government or a motion for the removal of the President from office.

 Some commentators have remarked that the NCMP scheme is premised on the assumption that the one party-dominance will continue to govern Singapore's political state of affairs.
 Nonetheless, the scheme gives the opposition parties a platform to share their political ideas, as well as augment opposition strength in Parliament as a check on the executive.